John Diefenbaker: Ike and John: the Eisenhower years

 American officials were uncomfortable with Diefenbaker's initial election, believing they had heard undertones of anti-Americanism in the campaign.
-After years of the Liberals, one US State Department official noted, "We'll be dealing with an unknown quantity."
-Diefenbaker's 1958 landslide was viewed with disappointment by the US officials, who knew and liked Pearson from his years in diplomacy and who felt the Liberal Party leader would be more likely to institute pro-American policies.
-However, US President Dwight Eisenhower took pains to foster good relations with Diefenbaker.
+After years of the Liberals, one U.S. State Department official noted, "We'll be dealing with an unknown quantity."
+U.S. officials viewed Diefenbaker's 1958 landslide with disappointment; they knew and liked Pearson from his years in diplomacy and felt the Liberal Party leader would be more likely to institute pro-American policies.
+However, U.S. President Dwight D. Eisenhower took pains to foster good relations with Diefenbaker.
 The two men found much in common, from Western farm backgrounds to a love of fishing, and Diefenbaker had an admiration for war leaders such as Eisenhower and Churchill.
 Diefenbaker wrote in his memoirs, "I might add that President Eisenhower and I were from our first meeting on an 'Ike–John' basis, and that we were as close as the nearest telephone."
 The Eisenhower–Diefenbaker relationship was sufficiently strong that the touchy Canadian Prime Minister was prepared to overlook slights.
 When Eisenhower addressed Parliament in October 1958, he downplayed trade concerns that Diefenbaker had publicly expressed.
 Diefenbaker said nothing and took Eisenhower fishing.

 Diefenbaker had approved plans to join the United States in what became known as NORAD, an integrated air defence system, in mid-1957.
 Despite Liberal misgivings that Diefenbaker had committed Canada to the system before consulting either the Cabinet or Parliament, Pearson and his followers voted with the government to approve NORAD in June 1958.